 - 65 percent have at least one member who suffers from high blood pressure; 41 percent have someone who struggles with diabetes.

 Nearly all (94 percent) of Kentucky’s food bank client households with school-aged children receive free or reduced-price school lunch through the National School Lunch Program.
-Only one in thirteen school children who receive free and reduced-priced lunch during the school year have access to such meals during the summer months when school is out.
+Only one in five Kentucky children who eat free or reduced price lunch during the school year have access to such meals during the summer months when school is out.